-- 1. The waste facility machinery items are recommended to be fitted with manufacturer supplied exhaust mufflers and engine enclosures. - 2.
-Construction activities should only be undertaken during standard day-time hours (7:00am to 5:00pm weekdays, and 8:00am to 1:00pm on Saturdays this strategy is already proposed). - 3.
-During construction, it is recommended all equipment is equipped with appropriate noise control (e.g. mufflers, silenced exhausts, acoustic enclosures, flashing lights as an alternative to revising beepers), and equipment is shut down and not left idling when not in use. - 4.
+- 1. The southern facing roller doors (shown in Figure 9-1) are to remain closed during operation.
+If they are required to be open, operation must cease for the duration they are open for. - 2.
+Implement the use of squawker/quacker reversing alarms on mobile equipment. - 3.
+The waste facility machinery items are recommended to be fitted with manufacturer supplied exhaust mufflers and engine enclosures. - 4.
+Construction activities should only be undertaken during standard day-time hours (7:00am to 5:00pm weekdays, and 8:00am to 1:00pm on Saturdays this strategy is already proposed). - 5.
+During construction, it is recommended all equipment is equipped with appropriate noise control (e.g. mufflers, silenced exhausts, acoustic enclosures, flashing lights as an alternative to revising beepers), and equipment is shut down and not left idling when not in use. - 6.
 Machinery items should only be used when required on site, at a location and in a manner that is appropriate to the task.
-Avoid noisy plant working simultaneously where possible. - 5.
-Mobile machinery items should be switched off when not in use, and not employ unnecessary high levels of revving, acceleration, braking etc. Minimise the height from which material is dropped into trucks when loading rock and other materials into trucks. - 6.
-If any complaints are received, noise monitoring (at the complainants property and at the waste facility site) should be conducted to determine the source and level/extent of impact. - 7.
+Avoid noisy plant working simultaneously where possible. - 7.
+Mobile items should be switched off when not in use, and not employ unnecessary high levels of revving, acceleration, braking etc. Minimise the height from which material is dropped into trucks when loading rock and other materials into trucks.

+- 8. If any complaints are received, noise monitoring (at the complainants' property and at the waste facility site) should be conducted to determine the source and level/extent of impact. - 9.
 If monitoring shows exceedances relative to criteria, then additional noise mitigation controls may be required.